itsjoshuagraves/digitalgarden/content/philosophy/index.md

 bookToc: true
 summary: "What underpins everything I do as a designer and leader."
 ---
-What defines good design?
-Is it pretty interfaces?
-Not really.

 Design is fundamentally a practice and mindset focused on solving a problem.
 Designers are those who solve problems.

 _Good_ design goes a step further by treating each problem, people involved, and constraints at play as unique.
 There may be similarities between problems, there may not.